James Pacala, MD, MS

 Fellowship: Brown University (health services research)

 Pacala has performed research and published extensively on models of care delivery to geriatric populations and innovative teaching methods.
 Currently, he serves as president of the American Geriatrics Society (AGS) and is co-author of the AGS practice handbook, Geriatrics At Your Fingertips.
 Pacala is also extensively involved in medical student education and serves as associate head of the University of Minnesota Department of Family Medicine and Community Health.
-In 2001, he completed the Macy Institute Program for Leaders in Medical Education at Harvard University.
+In 2013, he was appointed to the 2013-14 Health and Aging Policy Fellowship.

 A682 Mayo Memorial Building